pateladitya17/Currency-Converter/README.md

 This is a currency converter.
 <br>
-This is support many currency
+This is support many currency.